 Genes are made up of a series of base pairs, as words are made up of a series of letters.
 But 99% of base pairs are non-functional, only 1% are part of a gene.
 Perhaps the non-functional 99% functioned at an earlier stage of evolution — for example, when we lived in water.
 One might say that DNA is a “pack rat” that can’t bear to throw anything away, its attic is filled with old stuff that it doesn’t use.

 One of the stars of the NOVA documentary is Craig Venter, who was a leading figure in the race to map the human genome.
 When Venter was about 20, he worked in an Army hospital in Vietnam.
 Apparently it was a traumatic experience, and he decided to commit suicide by swimming out to sea.
 When he was a mile out, however, he changed his mind, chose to live, and swam back.
-One is reminded of Eric Hoffer, who started to drink poison, then changed his mind, and spat out the poison.
+I’m reminded of Eric Hoffer, who started to drink poison, then changed his mind, and spat out the poison.
 I’m also reminded of Evelyn Waugh: shortly after Waugh finished college, he started writing a novel, and showed the opening chapters to a friend, Harold Acton.
 “Acton’s reply was so coolly dismissive that Waugh immediately burnt his manuscript.”
 At the same time, Waugh thought he had landed a job with C. K. Scott Moncrieff, who was translating Proust, but the job fell through.
 “The twin blows were sufficient for [Waugh] to consider suicide.
 He records that he went down to a nearby beach and, leaving a note with his clothes, walked out to sea.
 An attack by jellyfish changed his mind, and he returned quickly to the shore.”

 The NOVA documentary discusses Iceland, where most of the 280,000 residents are descended from the original Viking settlers.
 A complete family tree has been constructed, allowing an Icelander to enter his ID number in the national database, and then see his genealogy, going all the way back to 800 AD.